-Azerbaijan, officially the Republic of Azerbaijan, is a transcontinental and landlocked country situated at the intersection of West Asia and Eastern Europe, within the South Caucasus region.
-It borders the Caspian Sea to the east, Russia's Dagestan to the north, Georgia to the northwest, Armenia and Turkey to the west, and Iran to the south.
+Azerbaijan is a transcontinental and landlocked country situated at the intersection of West Asia and Eastern Europe within the South Caucasus region.
+Its borders include the Caspian Sea to the east, Russia (Dagestan) to the north, Georgia to the northwest, Armenia and Turkey to the west, and Iran to the south.
 Baku serves as its capital and largest city.

-Between March 30th and April 2nd of 1918, the March Days massacres took place in Baku and adjacent areas of the Baku Governorate.
+Between 30 March and 2 April 1918, the March Days massacres took place in Baku and adjacent areas.

-In May 1918, the leading Musavat party declared independence as the Azerbaijan Democratic Republic (ADR).
+In May 1918, the Musavat party declared independence as the Azerbaijan Democratic Republic (ADR).

 In 1918, the Azerbaijan Democratic Republic proclaimed its independence from the Transcaucasian Democratic Federative Republic, becoming the first secular democratic Muslim-majority state.